greilick-industries/rcatc-scripts-grblhal/README.md

 Upload the provided macros to your SD card.
 You may need to reboot the firmware after uploading the macros for the first time so that the firmware can recognize TC.macro.

-Add the P200 macro call to the startup blocks.
+Add the `G65 P200` call to the startup blocks.

 ### P200
 P200.macro contains the settings for all RapidChange ATC macros.
 This file should be modified to